olpa/camxes-py/README.txt

 DEPENDENCIES
 ============

-camxes-py depends on the "parsimonious" PEG parser library
+camxes-py depends on the "parsimonious" PEG parser library.

 TESTING
 =======

-camxes-py is tested with the corpus of test sentences that Robin Lee Powell originally assembed to test the first (Java Rats!) camxes implementation.
+camxes-py is tested with the corpus of more than 22K test sentences that Robin Lee Powell originally assembled to test the first (Java Rats!) camxes implementation.

 These sentences have been converted to UTF-8, indexed by MD5/base64 token. deduplicated and packaged in "sentences.json" in the "test" directory.
 Each sentence is marked "GOOD" or "BAD" if it was so-commented in the